buglabs/Renesas-RZ-Solution-Kits/Stream-It/Quick Start Guide.md

 #### Run the Software

-Uses the [Stream it! - RZ Boot Loader](https://www.renesas.com/en-eu/software/D6001157.html) to run the application.
+Use the [Stream it! - RZ Boot Loader](https://www.renesas.com/en-eu/software/D6001157.html) to run the application.
 It may be necessary to obtain this loader application to use this method.

 Copy the ‘[StreamIt2_Dweet.bin](https://github.com/buglabs/Renesas-RZ-Solution-Kits/blob/master/Stream-It/Files/Firmware/StreamIt2_Dweet.bin)’ file into ‘StreamIt2_QSPI_Loader\scripts’ and rename the bin file to ‘StreamIt2_User_App.bin’.